 If you’ve been out for a walk in Keswick lately, you might have noticed the yellow fish stencilled on to the sidewalks.

 The Yellow Fish Program is part of the Keswick Commitment to Environmental Stewardship.

 The Keswick Neighbourhood is located approximately 5 km upstream of the E.L.
 Smith Water Treatment Facility.
-This means anything that is released into the storm drains in your neighborhood could potentially end up in your drinkingwater.
+This means anything that is released into the storm drains in your neighbourhood could potentially end up in your drinking water.

 But that’s not all!